Emurgo/yoroi-frontend/docs/specs/code/COIN_PRICE.md

 # Risk

 This feature does open new attack vector, for example: an attacker can engage a transaction with a victim and by hacking the backend and manipulate the conversion rate, trick the victim into transferring more Ada than the intended amount.

+To reduce the risk, the backend will be divided into two components: a service and a data-fetcher.
+The service:
+1. Serves coin price queries from the frontend, using data out of its database.
+2. Accepts price data updates from the data-fetcher.

+The data-fetcher fetches price data from the API and notifies the service.
+The data-fetcher signs the data with a private key and the signatures are passed along the service to the frontend.
+Upon receiving price data, the frontend verifies the signatures with the corresponding public key.
+This scheme improve security because in case the service is comporised, because it doesn't have the private key used to sign data, the forgery will be detected by the frontend.
+In order to forge price data, an attack will have to comprise the data-fetcher, which is harder because the data-fetcher is not exposed to the network.

 # Principles